 - The keypad was placed at the bottom of the machine, forcing me to bend my already soar back over to press the numbers.
 I’m not exactly tall but these numbers were way the @#$* down there!

-- The vending machine made me bend down even further to retreive my calorie-clad selection from a bin.
+- The vending machine made me bend down even further to retrieve my calorie-clad selection from a bin.

 - The numbering / item selection routes were flawed with that D10 vs D1 conundrum.